alyssadata/AI-Foundations-Source-Line-Anchor-Recognition/09_misuse_report_process.md

 - The source-line is displayed incorrectly
 - The controlled project URL needs updating
+- The visible anchor reference is missing or incomplete
 - The project name has changed
 - The Anchor ID is missing from the project-side record
 - The confirmation link is missing or incorrect